matter-labs/zksync-web-era-docs/docs/dev/README.md

   - [L1 / L2 Interoperability](./developer-guides/bridging/l1-l2-interop.md) - A quick brief on data communication between l1 and l2.
     - [L1 / L2 communication](./developer-guides/bridging/l1-l2.md) - Learn how to send data from Ethereum to zkSync.
     - [L2 / L1 communication](./developer-guides/bridging/l2-l1.md) - Learn how to send data from zkSync to Ethereum.
-- [Troubleshooting](./troubleshooting/important-links.md) - Get quick reference to important links and report known issues to us here.
+- [Troubleshooting](./troubleshooting/important-links.md) - Get a quick reference to important links and report known issues to us here.
   - [Status](./troubleshooting/status.md) - Get updates on things we are currently working on.
-  - [FAQ's](./troubleshooting/faq/known-issues.md) - Get answers to your frequently asked questions.
+  - [FAQs](./troubleshooting/faq/known-issues.md) - Get answers to your frequently asked questions.

-- [Glossary](./glossary/glossary.md) - An alphabetical list of words relating to zkSync and it's ecosystem.
+- [Glossary](./glossary/glossary.md) - An alphabetical list of words relating to zkSync and its ecosystem.

 ### Developer Tools